 Familiarize yourself with using Zoom to manage users and create meetings.
 You should also know all the basic bits of Zoom meeting functionality (like how to change your display name).

 - Go to your account page and enter the online control room for your tournament.
-Click “Configure” to set up the rounds and packets for your tournament.
+Click “Rounds” to set up the rounds and packets for your tournament.